droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

 Servers detect new `catalog.json` and restart themselves automatically.

-Then there are just one Droonga clusters on this time.
+Then there is just one Droonga clusters on this time.

  * The new cluster "charlie",including three replicas.
    * `192.168.0.10`